Latvia · tool

 Local etiquette

-- •Latvians tend to eat lunch between 12 PM and 2 PM, and dinner typically starts around 6 PM or 7 PM.
+- •Latvians tend to eat lunch between 12 PM and 2 PM and dinner from 6 PM onwards; late dinners are less common than in Southern Europe.